iridium-browser/iridium-browser-ubuntu/docs/memory-infra/README.md

    event?
 Which subsystem increased?
 Did memory not go down as expected after closing a tab?
 Which other threads were active during a bloat?
  * **Works out of the box on desktop and mobile.**
-   No recompilations with unmaintained `GYP_DEFINES`, no time-consuming symbolizations stages.
-All the logic is already into Chrome, ready to dump at any time.
+    No recompilations, no time-consuming symbolizations stages.
+All the logic is already in Chrome, ready to dump at any time.
  * **The same technology is used for telemetry and the ChromePerf dashboard.**
    See [the slides][chromeperf-slides] and take a look at [some ChromePerf dashboards][chromeperf] and